 Did you know there was a military alphabet?
 This alphabet is a special phonetic alphabet that the military uses to communicate with radios, other devices, and other devices.
-The military alphabet was created in order to facilitate the communication between military personnel.
+The military alphabet was created in order to facilitate communication between military personnel.

 What is the military phonetic alphabet called?

-The alphabetic alphabet for military use is a set that spells out letters on radio or telephone.
+The alphabet for military use is a set that spells out letters on radio or telephone.
 This system ensures clarity and accuracy when communicating even in noisy or noisy surroundings.
 The phonetic alphabet for military use consists of the traditional English alphabet, as well as a few extra words specifically designed for military usage.
 These include “Alpha,” Bravo, and “Charlie”.